Poulins Fall Firearm Sale Was A Fantastic Success!!! This Past Auction Generated Over 2 Million In Sales!!!

 The 2000 lot sale featured the Bruce Cady collection of Remington firearms, a large offering of Civil War swords from two major collections from Florida, the Carl Frank Funes collection of European arms and armor, a portion of the Richard Rohal's famous collection of Marlin rifles, the David Crocker collection of Colts, leather, & powder horns, as well as over one hundred consignors from across the U.S. & Canada.
 Many of whom took advantage of Poulin's 0% seller's commission on expensive items and valuable collections, saving precious percentage points and putting the entire hammer price in their pockets.

 Poulin's three day firearm auction was also part of a much larger event.
-Running in conjunction with James D. Julia's two day firearm auction (a stone throw away), together the two companies have created the premier firearm auction event in the world.
+Running in conjunction with our other family's business two day firearm auction (a stone throw away), together the two companies have created the premier firearm auction event in the world.
 Truly catering to all levels of collecting, a firearm collector of any genre can, in most cases, find exactly what he is looking for in one stop.
-Julia's fall firearm auction produced $10 million in sales through their auction.
+Our Family's fall firearm auction produced $10 million in sales through their auction.
 Together this is the premier firearm auction event in the world, in which the two companies grossed nearly $12 million in sales.
 This sale is largest premier firearm auction event in the world that took place this year.
 The next closest event was the spring firearm auction that the two companies also held in March with $10.5 million in sales.
 The two companies also held the two largest firearm auction events for 2009 during a most turbulent economic downturn grossing $24 million in sales for the year

 Consignors with Poulin Auction Co. have their items exposed to an aggressive global market.
 Participants from across the world bid during Poulin's three day firearm auction.
 Bidders registered from United Kingdom, Canada, Italy, Sweden, France, South Africa, Australia, Alaska, Puerto Rico, Denmark, & more.
 The added exposure due to the magnitude of the event creates a massive level of competition on the goods, which is part of what a consignor needs to generate the best rate of return possible for their goods.